SeaDemonGod/Project_Imdb_prototype/README.md

 # Project_Imdb_prototype

-this is prohect all about searching movie through using API that is pre-determined
+this is project all about searching movie through using API that is pre-determined